sebastiano-minelli/PACS_Challenge_2/README.md

 **Useful notes**:
 More about *main.cpp* tests:
+- Parsing test: just parses a matrix from a file and prints its information
 - Multiplication performance test: it tests if matrix-vector multiplication is faster in the compressed or uncompressed format (one can change the row-wise column-wise storage modifying the variable inside *main.cpp*)
 - Multiplication correctness test: it just evaluates matrix-vector multiplication to test if it is correct (the vector in this case is a *Matrix* type)
 - Norm test: it just shows all the possible norms for a matrix, actually it computes all the norms both in the compress and uncompress state (the results should be equal in both cases)